 All the nodes in the system will be distributed over a Chord ring.
 The use of this look up service provides an efficient communication mechanism and a unique ID for each node that can be maintained between sessions.
 Also, the brokers are defined as the nodes that are responsible for a predefined set of keys (e.g. 1000, 2000, etc.) in the ring.
 This way when a node wants to communicate with a broker, he only has to calculate the closest predefined key and send the message to it.
 This allows a transparent change of the node that is acting as the broker and an even distribution of the load across all them.
 Nevertheless, all of brokers can be easily found, which means that if the user wants he can choose to use another one.
-Figure 1, shows an overview of the model, where the nodes N105 and N502 are responsible for the predefined keys K100 and K500 in the Chord ring and therefore are brokers, which maintain a distributed index of the nodes in the system.
+Figure 1, shows an overview of the model, where the nodes N105 and N502 are responsible for the pre-defined keys K100 and K500 in the Chord ring and therefore are brokers, which maintain a distributed index of the nodes in the system.

 The bases of this economic model are the transactions, where the consumer pays to have its gridlets executed on the resources available in the system.
 The payments will be made using credits, a currency of a virtual money system.
-The execution of each gridlet is considered a different transaction and it starts when the gridlet is received by the consumer (depicted next in Figure 2).
+The execution of each gridlet is cons idered a different transaction and it starts when the gridlet is received by the consumer (depicted next in Figure 2).
 First, it attaches to the gridlet the requirements that represent the user utility and then sends it to a broker (Step 1).
+Next, the broker that receives the gridlet, together with the other brokers, selects the node that according to the specification is better suited to execute it (Step 2).
+Then the gridlet is passed to the node selected and if that node is idle it will immediately execute the gridlet, otherwise it will put it in a local queue to be executed later (Step 3).
+During the execution, the producer executing the grilet will monitor its resources' consumption and, after the execution terminates, its result is sent back to the consumer along with an invoice (Step 4).
+In the end, the consumer pays the invoice, which includes the nodes that stored the result, and classifies the producer.
+After receiving the payment the producer classifies the consumer, thus ending the transaction (Step 5).